Symphyotrichum schaffneri: Taxonomy

 The species was formally described in 1986 as Aster schaffneri Schultz-Bip. ex Sundberg & A.G.Jones by American botanists Scott D. Sundberg and Almut Gitter Jones.
 The specimens analyzed had been collected in 1855, stored, and labeled "Aster schaffneri Schultz-Bip." but were concluded by Sundberg and Jones never to have been formally described.
 It had been named for J.G.
 Schaffner, German plant collector and pharmacist Johann Wilhelm Schaffner, later known as J.Guillermo Schaffner.

+Distribution and habitat

+S. schaffneri is native to the Mexican states of Hidalgo, Puebla, and Veracruz.
+It has been found in disturbed oak forests, secondary vegetation areas, and mountain mesophilic forests in rich black or brown soils at 120–2500 m.